-Currently, two LSU campuses are responsible for the development and maintenance of the property.
-The LSU Agricultural Center (AgCenter) is responsible for the LSU AgCenter Botanic Gardens at Burden.
-The Botanic Gardens conduct a wide array of horticultural research projects relating to turfgrass, vegetable crops, nursery production, ornamentals, fruit crops, wetlands and coastal restoration.
+The Botanic Gardens supports a wide array of research and extension projects relating to agronomy, soil and environmental sciences, turfgrass, vegetable crops, fruit crops, ornamentals, landscaping, home gardening and wetlands.
 It is also responsible for historic Windrush Gardens.
-Botanic Gardens amenities include the lone Burden Conference Center, the Steele Burden Memorial Orangerie, Burden Pavilion, All-America Selections Garden, Barton Arboretum, Black Swamp, Bonsai Garden, Burden Woods, Children's Garden, Tropical Garden, Herb Garden, Rose Garden, Stone Camellia Collection and Trees and Trails in the Burden Woods.
-The AgCenter is responsible for the overall maintenance and development of 414 of the total 440 acres.
+Botanic Gardens' amenities include the lone Burden Conference Center, the Steele Burden Memorial Orangerie, Burden Pavilion, All-America Selections Trials, Children's Garden, Tropical Garden, Herb Garden, Rose Garden, Stone Camellia Collection, Burden Woods, Trees and Trails, Barton Arboretum and the Black Swamp.

 LSU A&M, also in Baton Rouge, is responsible for the development of the LSU Rural Life Museum at Burden and the 26 acres of land it occupies.
 The LSU Rural Life Museum represents the 1800's and early 1900's plantation era in Louisiana history.